jaychsu/algorithm/README.md

 ```
 .
 ├── bin         # Commands
+├── codeforces  # for Codeforces
-├── leetcode    # The solutions for problems in LeetCode
+├── leetcode    # for LeetCode
-├── lintcode    # The solutions for problems in LintCode
+├── lintcode    # for LintCode
 ├── other       # The solutions for problems met in life
+├── topcoder    # for Topcoder
 └── topic       # Implementation and summaries of algorithms and data structures
 ```